skagankose/ada_fall_2017/1stPart.md

 <a id="last_year_patents_by_country"></a>
 ![Image](img/last_year_patents_by_country.png)
-*Figure 2: Number of Granted Patents in the Last Year by Countries*
+*Figure 3: Number of Granted Patents in the Last Year by Countries*

 We also wanted to visualize these findings in a choropleth world map to highlight dispersion granted patents across the countries.
 In PatensView dataset, country names are coded according to the Alpha-2 ISO norm and to be able to draw the map, it is required a .geojson file that maps these country codes into actual locations.
 For this purposes, we used take [this](LINK REQUIRED) .geojson file and customized for our purposes.

-As it can be seen from Figure 2, there is a very large gap between countries in terms of number of patents and to be able to have a more descriptive choropleth map, we opted for a logarithmic scale.
-The screenshot of the resulting map can be seen in Figure 3 and we served the interactive visualization of this map in [here](html/patents_by_country.html).
+As it can be seen from [Figure 3](#last_year_patents_by_country), there is a very large gap between countries in terms of number of patents and to be able to have a more descriptive choropleth map, we opted for a logarithmic scale.
+The screenshot of the resulting map can be seen in the following screenshot and we served the interactive visualization of this map in [here](html/patents_by_country.html).

 ![Image](img/patents_by_country.png)
-*Figure 3: The map of Number of Granted Patents in the Last Year*
+*Screenshot 1: The map of Number of Granted Patents in the Last Year*

 ### 1.2 Sector-Wise Analysis of Countries according to CPC Categories